ericstrs/tx/README.md

 * Portfolio
   * `tx port[folio]`

-**WARNING**: interrupting the interactive prompt will not write any data to the file.
+**Note**: interrupting the interactive prompt will not write any data to the file.
 To avoid losing large amount of data, you can essential "save" your session by frequently restarting the program.